AkmemkA/News-Email-API/README.md

+# What is this project?
-# An App to send emails with news
+## An App to send emails with news